tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/17-Stu_Risky_Business/README.md

 ### Challenge

-Calculate the sharpe ratio for your entire portfolio.
+Calculate the Sharpe ratio for your entire portfolio.
 Then, use a comparison operator to see which portfolio has the greatest risk-to-reward ratio.

 1. Calculate annualized `std dev` for each portfolio.

-1. Calculate the sharpe ratio for each crypto in each portfolio.
+1. Calculate the Sharpe ratio for each crypto in each portfolio.

-1. Average the sharpe ratios calculated above.
+1. Average the Sharpe ratios calculated above.

     **Hint:** `harold_sharpe_ratios.mean()`

-1. Determine if Harold's portfolio's sharpe ratio average is greater than your own. **Hint:** Use a comparison operator to compare sharpe ratio averages.
+1. Determine if Harold's portfolio's Sharpe ratio average is greater than your own. **Hint:** Use a comparison operator to compare Sharpe ratio averages.

 1. Determine which portfolio is the smartest investment, based on risk-to-reward ratio.